Who do we work with in our local community?

 Crawley College aims to meet the skills and employment priorities of a number of regional publicly funded organisations.

 Coast to Capital (C2C) Local Enterprise Partnership was established following the closure of SEEDA, the regional development agency.
-Its geographic reach is to Epsom and Ewell to the North, the Gatwick Diamond to the North East and then South to Lewes and across to Chichester.
+Its geographic reach is to Epsom and Ewell to the North, the Gatwick Diamond to the North East and then South to Brighton and across to Chichester.
 It has eight objectives in its new 2018 Strategic Economic Plan.
 Priority 4 is to ‘create skills for the future’ and will focus on effective careers advice and guidance, data analysis on the kills needs for the area, encouraging the training of the adult workforce, prioritising digital skills, supporting the introduction of T Levels, brokering positive relations between education and industry and building a business case for capital investment in skills.
+Its Skills 360 Board has also laid out an action plan to address the skills challenges following the Covid-19 pandemic

 West Sussex County Council's skills priorities are linked to C2C through embedding enterprise skills and promoting growth through job creation.